 The Safety Paradox: Do Exoskeletons Create New Injuries?#

-The promise of exoskeletons is simple: reduce musculoskeletal disorders (MSDs) by supporting workers’ bodies.
+The promise of exoskeletons is simple: reduce musculoskeletal disorders by supporting workers’ bodies.
 The reality is more complicated—and concerning.

 Concerning Research Findings#